 WRONG: Three hippies happy lived in the Heartquake Hotel.

-Adjectives can also be used with linking verbs to describe the subject of a sentence.
 When used in this manner, the adjective(s) come after the linking verb.

 My mother is tall and slender.

 WRONG: My mother tall and slender.
 (No linking verb.)